confluentinc/ksql/docs/developer-guide/ksqldb-reference/select-pull-query.md

 -----------

 Pulls the current value from the materialized table and terminates.
-The result of this statement isn't persisted in a Kafka topic and is printed out only in the console.
+The result of this statement isn't persisted in a {{ site.ak }} topic and is printed out only in the console.

 Pull queries enable you to fetch the current state of a materialized view.
 Because materialized views are incrementally updated as new events arrive,